The children need to wear full school uniform at all times. This is:

 - limiting the amount of time your allow your child to spend online or using gaming devices

-- discouraging the use of social network sites under the legal age of 13 such as Facebook, however, if your child does use social media remind them to only communicate with friends and family (people they know and trust in the real world), and also to ensure that their privacy settings are set high and to make them aware of how to report an incident if they feel uncomfortable.
+- discouraging the use of social network sites such as Facebook, Instagram and Snapchat - however, if your child does use social media remind them to only communicate with friends and family (people they know and trust in the real world), and also to ensure that their privacy settings are set high and to make them aware of how to report an incident if they feel uncomfortable.

 - ensuring they do not give out any personal details to people they meet online including on games consoles such as Xbox and PS3.